ImNotFound7/StudentManagementSystem/README.md

 - **Database Passwords**: Never commit database credentials to git.
 Use environment variables or `.env` files
 - **User Authentication**: Passwords should be hashed using bcrypt or similar before storage
-- **Input Validation**: All user inputs are validated server-side to prevent SQL injection
+- **Input Validation**: All user inputs are validated to prevent SQL injection
 - **Access Control**: Role-based access ensures faculty cannot access admin functions
 - **Data Privacy**: Sensitive student data should comply with FERPA/GDPR regulations